It’s a combination that often impresses and rarely disappoints. You’re about to learn everything you need to know about the pompadour and beard look.

 Here you’ve got a tidy pompadour brushed up and to the right.
 There isn’t a hard line at the side parting, but there’s certainly an undercut.

 There’s a gentle mid-fade and it’s been trimmed very intricately indeed.
+You’d need a good barber to achieve a subtle yet noticeable fade like this one.

 Pompadours are generally quite “product heavy”.
 They’re pretty high maintenance and will require more styling product than a quiff, for example.